daqh/dubito-cli/README.md

 #### 3 Transform data of a list page

 In the third and last step, we transform the data obtained from the list page.
+This is the step in which we parse the HTML and extract the data.

 ##### 3.1 Transform data specifying the query

 As for the extraction, the easiest way to transform the data is to use the `TransformedSubitoListPage` methods.
 It allows you to specify the query or the entire url.

 ```python
 # Specify the query